Leikoe/portfolio/portfolio.md

 `DONE`

-> A twitter bot which notifies you on your phone when an Exotic Armor piece was put up for sale in the ingame auction house of Hypixel Skyblock
+> A twitter bot which notifies you when an exotic armor piece is up for sale

 ![Exotic twitter bot feed](public/exotic_bot.png)